29 Apr The Tip of the Iceberg: Understanding and Responding to Self-Injury

 - Various treatment approaches which can be integrated to create an effective recovery model

 This online workshop will give you instant access to 9 sessions of video content, accessible via streaming on our website, as well as downloadable supplemental notes and case studies.
-You can view the course content in your own time.
-Please note that access will expire 90 days after purchasing the course.
+You can view the course content in your own time, there is no time limit on access.

 The duration of this workshop is 5 learning hours.
 A certificate of completion will be generated upon finishing the course and completing a short multiple-choice assessment test.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.